iankorf/mmsearch/README.md

 parameters, saving the database temporarily as `new.db` as it waits for active connections to close.

-There is a `mmsearch browse` but that launches an interactive browser, but this is currently shit.
+There is a `mmsearch browse` that launches an interactive browser, but this is currently shit.

 ## Tables ##